How to Connect Any Phone or Tablet to Your TV Using USB

 - SlimPort-compatible phone (SlimPort’s list of supported devices)

-- Video cable (HDMI, DVI, DisplayPort, or VGA)
+- Appropriate video cable for your display (HDMI, DVI, DisplayPort, or VGA)

 Begin by plugging the SlimPort adapter into your phone.
 Then, attach the SlimPort adapter to your display using the proper cable.
 You should then be able to view your phone’s screen on a TV.
 Like MHL, it’s plug-and-play.

-How to Connect an iPhone to TV With USB
+Can You Connect an iPhone or iPad to TV With USB?

 Once you’ve plugged in your adapter, simply hook up the video output to your display.
-Then, your phone screen will mirror.
+Then, your phone screen will mirror to the TV.
 Apple’s official Lightning adapters contain an additional Lightning port for charging while viewing content on a second screen.

 USB to TV: Connecting as a Storage Device

-On an iPhone or iPad, you’ll use a Lightning cable (or 30-pin for old devices).
+On an iPhone or iPad, use a Lightning cable (or 30-pin for older devices).
 Alternately, Android users need a micro-USB or USB-C cable.
 The USB cable that came with your phone or tablet should work fine.

 USB to TV: Connecting to View Photos

 On Android, it’s likely you’ll need to change your USB settings to Transfer files or Transfer photos (PTP).
-To do this, drag down your notifications from the top of the screen when connected, and tap the USB charging this device notification to change it.
+To do this, drag down your notifications from the top of the screen when connected.
+In the menu, tap the USB is charging this device notification to change it.

 Connect Phones, Tablets, and TVs With USB: Success!

-While a USB to TV connection varies by device, connection type, and display inputs, it’s thankfully not too difficult to set up.
+While a USB to TV connection varies by device, connection type, and display inputs, it’s thankfully simple to set up.
 However, don’t forget that wireless casting is usually more convenient.